sinsunsan/sinsunsan.github.io/_posts/2017-07-25-global-warming-we-will-survive.md

 This article is a in progress compilation of innovations and progress in the effort to stop the global warming and its devasting effects.

-If we do reach our goals, you can read its sibling article : (http://www.google.com)[global warning : the humanity will die]
+If we do reach our goals, you can read its sibling article : (Global Warning : the humanity will die)[http://dev.sebastienlucas.com/global-warming-we-will-die/]

 * [A giant photovoltaic central in China in the shape of a panda](https://twitter.com/brutofficiel/status/889840668389986305)